marcolombardini/WP-RLS/README.md

-##WPREAP - Real Estate Aggregator Plugin
+##wpREAP - Real Estate Aggregator Plugin

 This is a plugin designed to create an XML File so real estate aggregators can syndicate listings from your WordPress powered website.